Skip to Content

 Powers and Weakness: Venom VS Carnage

-Symbiotes are naturally gifted with powerful abilities, some are quite similar while others are unique to each other.
+Symbiotes are naturally gifted with powerful abilities.
+Some are quite similar, while others are unique.

 Venom has the power of super-strength, shape-shifting, healing, and creating weapons out of nothing.
 Carnage shares a similar power to Spider-Man but he can also regenerate himself at a much faster rate.
 He also heavily relies on claws, fangs, and tentacles.

 As for their weaknesses, Venom can’t stand incredibly loud sounds.
-This is shown in Spider-Man 3 when Venom was surrounded by metal tubes.
-In order to free Eddie from Venom, Spider-Man began banging on the metal tubes which caused Venom to writhe in pain and slowly remove himself from Eddie.
+This is shown in Spider-Man 3 when Venom is surrounded by metal tubes.
+To free Eddie from Venom, Spider-Man began banging on the metal tubes, which caused Venom to writhe in pain and slowly remove himself from Eddie.

-According to the Marvel Symbiote Wiki, symbiotes like Venom (and we have to assume Carnage also) are also weakened by intense heat and magnesium.
+According to the Marvel Symbiote Wiki, symbiotes like Venom (and we must assume Carnage) are also weakened by intense heat and magnesium.

 Which one is more morally corrupt?